 - “Attending” an online class means logging in to the course site in Canvas using your University Internet ID and password.

 - The Morris Online Learning program reserves the right to enforce the Mandatory Attendance at First Class Session policy at any time during or after the first three days of an online course in fall or spring, or the first two days of a summer online course.
 This means that if you do not log in to your online course site, participate in course activities, or contact your instructor at all during the first two to three days of your online course, you may lose your place in the class.

 - Track your grades.

 - You are responsible for keeping track of your grades.
 Not all University faculty use the Canvas grade book, so you may need to keep track of how you are doing through your graded assignments.
 As a courtesy, UMN Morris submits grades to your high school if you have completed the Request for Official UMN Morris Transcript.
 However, you are responsible for making sure your high school receives your grades.
 You may check your University of Minnesota final grades online via your MyU portal.
+See Viewing Grades.

 - Review the procedure for canceling out of a course.